kachayev/camille-sql/README.md

 - Server handler cycles over incomming SQL queries, decoding queries from bytes protocol and serializing result set into a proper sequence of messages (row descriptor -> row data -> command complete).
 - "Database" that actually executes query is implemented in `m2sql` package.
 It exposes JDBC connection, so the server uses standard `java.sql` interface when talking to it (see documentation for [Apache Avatica](https://calcite.apache.org/avatica/) library).
 - [Apache Calcite](https://calcite.apache.org/) is used for query parsing, query planning, query optimizaiton.
 High-level API is used to declare catalog structure, tables, schemas, relations and scanning logic.

+## Optimizations

+"Precision is the difference between a butcher and a surgeon" (tm)

+Implemented optimization:
+- projection elimination: if "filesize" is not queried, we don't need to waste cpu/ram to calculate it
+- push-down predicates for filtering: jump into a subfolder if prefix is known

+Work in progress:
+- optimized join of artifacts and versions: we can walk files tree once to retrieve all the information we need

 ## Contributions